The best Cyber Monday 2019 deals still available at Amazon, Best Buy, Walmart and more (Tuesday update)

 - A $20 Nintendo eShop credit

-Sale begins Tuesday, Dec.
+Sale started Tuesday, Dec.
 3 at 9 a.m.
 PT/noon ET.
 See our Nintendo Switch review.

 Back to its Prime Day low, the Echo Dot (without the clock) puts all of the smarts of Amazon's voice assistant Alexa into a small and affordable package.
 Even at its normal price of $50, it's a good deal, so the $22 price is something to celebrate.
 With voice commands, you can control your smart home devices, check the weather, play music, search the internet and more.
 You lose some sound quality with the smaller size, but you can plug it into your own speakers to make up for the difference.
 Read our Amazon Echo Dot 2018 review.